 - VPNpro rating: 8.2

 The Top 10 isn’t often a place for newcomers, but Surfshark VPN deserves an exception.
 This service opened shop this spring and has demonstrated a meteoric rise to the top.

 Surfshark offers the most secure protocols in OpenVPN and IKEv2, encrypting data under AES-256-GCM.
 This is a very high level of protection as is, but the security features don’t end there.
 Surfshark VPN also has a kill switch and even multi-hop (cascading connections through two VPN servers).
 Following TunnelBear, Surfshark got the security of its browsers extensions independently audited by the German cybersecurity firm Cure53.

-Surfshark VPN is super fast, has a great server list (500+ servers in 50 countries), lets you torrent as much as you want, and unblocks Netflix.
-At the moment, the service still doesn’t offer a stealth protocol, meaning that it isn’t the best choice for users in China.
+Surfshark VPN is super fast, has a great server list (800+ servers in 50 countries), lets you torrent as much as you want, and unblocks Netflix.
+The service even has a Camouflage Mode, making it a good choice in high-censorship countries, such as China.

 Read our full Surfshark VPN Review